When Are Atis Broadcasts Updated

 Conclusion

 This event-driven philosophy extends beyond mere operational convenience; it is a cornerstone of risk mitigation.
 By ensuring the ATIS letter changes only when substantive new information emerges, the system inherently filters out noise.
-A pilot receiving "Information Bravo" knows that everything in that broadcast—from the active runway to the latest altimeter setting—is the single source of truth for that moment.
+Consider this: a pilot receiving "Information Bravo" knows that everything in that broadcast—from the active runway to the latest altimeter setting—is the single source of truth for that moment.
 This eliminates the dangerous possibility of a pilot acting on stale data, such as using a previous runway assignment that has since been changed due to a wind shift or an unexpected taxiway closure.
 The legal certification mentioned earlier transforms this procedural step into a documented point of accountability, creating a clear audit trail that all parties—pilot, dispatcher, and air traffic control—are operating from the same, current dataset.